 We may earn money or other compensation from the companies or products mentioned in this post.

-Meeting Disney characters has never been easier with Disneyland character dining!
+Meeting Disney characters has never been easier with Disneyland character dining.
+Every detail for dining with Mickey Mouse and his friends at Disneyland.

-I admit, I was a little skeptical of doing a Disneyland character meal because of the cost involved.
+At first I admit, I was a little skeptical of doing Disneyland Resort character dining because of the cost involved.
+It is much more than a standard Disneyland meal.
 But let me tell you, after a handful of character meals, I am still going back.
 It’s a tradition during our family visits and even sometimes I go solo and dine with characters.
 Let me fill you in on all the details.

-Instead of thinking of it as a meal or breakfast with character visits, think of it as paying to see the characters, with breakfast included.
+Instead of thinking of it as a meal or breakfast with character visits, think of it as paying to see the characters, with food included.
 It’s much easier for me to swallow the price tag when I see it that way.
 And truly, you are going there to experience the coveted one-on-one time with characters— otherwise you would have just dined anywhere at the Disneyland Resort.
-See the following articles for detailed reviews on each Disneyland character dining experience:

-Four Disneyland Resort restaurants host Disneyland character dining including Plaza Inn at Disneyland Park, Storytellers Cafe at Grand Californian Resort & Spa, PCH Grill at Paradise Pier Hotel and Goofy’s Kitchen at Disneyland Hotel.
+Five Disneyland Resort restaurants host Disneyland character dining including Plaza Inn at Disneyland Park, Storytellers Cafe at Grand Californian Resort & Spa, Napa Rose also at Grand Californian Resort & Spa, PCH Grill at Paradise Pier Hotel and Goofy’s Kitchen at Disneyland Hotel.

 Do I need reservations for Disneyland character dining?